chinapedia/wikipedia.abstract.en/Page/Gaza_Strip.md

 2005 Israel's unilateral disengagement

 In February 2005, the Knesset approved a unilateral disengagement plan and began removing Israeli settlers from the Gaza Strip in 2005.
-All Israeli settlements in the Gaza Strip and the joint Israeli-Palestinian Erez Industrial Zone were dismantled, and 9,000 Israelis, most living in Gush Katif, were forcibly evicted.Gaza_Strip_Barrier_near_the_Karni_Crossing.jpg
+All Israeli settlements in the Gaza Strip and the joint Israeli-Palestinian Erez Industrial Zone were dismantled, and 9,000 Israelis, most living in Gush Katif, were forcibly evicted.

 On 12 September 2005, the Israeli cabinet formally declared an end to Israeli military occupation of the Gaza Strip.